Overlanding West Africa Terms & Conditions

 The balance of the trip price must be paid no later than 12 weeks before the departure date of the first trip booked, otherwise we are entitled to treat the booking as cancelled by you in which case the cancellation charges detailed below will be payable.

-If you book onto one of our trips less than 12 weeks before departure then we must receive full payment to secure your seat on the specified trip/s.
+If you book onto one of our trips less than 12 weeks before departure then we must receive full payment to secure your place on the specified trip/s.

 Please note that if you pay us via bank transfer, we must receive the amount we specify into our account after any transfer fees are paid.
 If paying via PayPal, we require you to add on 4% of the amount we specify to cover the fees that PayPal charge us.

-It is your responsibility to arrange suitable adventure travel insurance for the duration of the trip with benefits that cover personal accident, medical expenses, repatriation, loss and damage to personal effects (amongst other things).
-The policy must include a minimum cover of £2,000,000 for medical and repatriation expenses.
+It is your responsibility to arrange suitable adventure travel insurance for the duration of the trip with benefits that cover personal accident, medical expenses, repatriation and loss and damage to personal effects (amongst other things).
+We strongly advise you purchase a policy with the highest level of medical and repatriation cover as possible.
 In the event that you do not have suitable travel insurance you will not be allowed to join the trip.

-Please note that travel insurance provided with your bank account/credit card is, in most circumstances, unsuitable for travelling in West Africa.
-You should obtain a policy that is specifically designed for travel to more remote and challenging countries, with a travel insurance provider who is experienced in dealing with complex logistics in the developing world.
+Please note that travel insurance policies provided with your bank account/credit card is, in most circumstances, unsuitable for travelling in West Africa.
+You should instead obtain a policy that is specifically designed for adventure travel to more remote and challenging countries, with a travel insurance provider who is experienced in dealing with complex logistics of the developing world.